mrklein/openfoam-os-x/README.md

 OPENFOAM(R)  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.

+## Apr.
+9, 2020

+Updated version OpenFOAM(R) 5.x, 6, and 7 patches.
+Added OpenFOAM(R) v1912 patch.
+Notes:

+- Set C++ standard to `C++14` in `wmake` rules due to `CGAL` 5.0.
+It started to requite C++14 and became header only.
+- Rewrote SIP remedy code.
+It was started as an issue in OpenCFD GitLab and resulted in modified configuration logic.
+- Fixed `csh` initialisation scripts, so users of `tcsh` can use `source etc/cshrc` to initialise environment.

+Small note on `WM_LABEL_SIZE=64`: since all Mac OS X installations are performed on personal notebooks I do not see a point in using 64-bit labels.
+So I won't test this configuration any more.
+Though I am open to suggestions and reasoning behind using 64-bit labels.

 ## Jul.
 15, 2019

 Added version 7 patch.
 Updated patches for 5.x and 6.